drone1/alt/README.md

 ## Usage
 ```
+> alt -h

-alt [options] [command]
+Usage: alt [options] [command]

 Options:
   -V, --version          output the version number
+  -h, --help             display help for command

+Commands:
+  translate [options]
+  list-models [options]
+  help [command]         display help for command

+Environment variables:
+  ANTHROPIC_API_KEY                     Your Anthropic API key
+  OPENAI_API_KEY                        Your OpenAI API key
+  ALT_LANGUAGE                          POSIX locale used for display

+---
+> alt help translate

+Usage: alt translate [options]

+Options:
-  -r, --reference-file <path>           Path to reference JSONC file (default
+  -r, --reference-file <path>                   Path to reference file of source strings to be translated.
+This file can be in .js, .mjs, .json, or .jsonc formats and is presumed to be in the reference language specified by --reference-language
-                                        language)
-  -rl, --reference-language <language>  The reference file's language; overrides any
-                                        'referenceLanguage' config setting
+  -rl, --reference-language <language>          The reference file's language; overrides any 'referenceLanguage' config setting
-  -p, --provider <name>                 AI provider to use for translations
-                                        (anthropic, openai); overrides any
-                                        'provider' config setting
   -o, --output-dir <path>                       Output directory for localized files
-  -l, --target-languages <list>         Comma-separated list of language codes;
-                                        overrides any 'targetLanguages' config
+  -l, --target-languages <list>                 Comma-separated list of language codes; overrides any 'targetLanguages' config setting
-                                        setting
   -k, --keys <list>                             Comma-separated list of keys to process
-  -j, --reference-var-name <var name>   The exported variable in the reference file,
-                                        e.g. export default = {...} you'd use
-                                        'default' (default: "default")
+  -R, --reference-exported-var-name <var name>  For .js or .mjs reference files, this will be the exported variable, e.g. for 'export default = {...}' you'd use 'default' here, or 'data' for 'export const data = { ... }'.
+For .json or .jsonc reference files, this value is ignored. (default: "default")
-  -f, --force                           Force regeneration of all translations
+  -f, --force                                   Force regeneration of all translations (default: false)
-                                        (default: false)
-  -rtw, --realtime-writes               Write updates to disk immediately, rather
-                                        than on shutdown (default: false)
+  -rtw, --realtime-writes                       Write updates to disk immediately, rather than on shutdown (default: false)
   -m, --app-context-message <message>           Description of your app to give context.
-                                        Passed with each translation request;
-                                        overrides any 'appContextMessage' config
+Passed with each translation request; overrides any 'appContextMessage' config setting
-                                        setting
-  -y, --tty                             Use tty/simple renderer; useful for CI
+  -y, --tty                                     Use tty/simple renderer; useful for CI (default: false)
-                                        (default: false)
-  -c, --config-file <path>              Path to config file; defaults to <output
+  -c, --config-file <path>                      Path to config file; defaults to <output dir>/config.json
-                                        dir>/config.json
   -x, --max-retries <integer>                   Maximum retries on failure (default: 3)
-  -n, --normalize-output-filenames      Normalizes output filenames (to all
-                                        lower-case); overrides any
-                                        'normalizeOutputFilenames' in config setting
+  -n, --normalize-output-filenames              Normalizes output filenames (to all lower-case); overrides any 'normalizeOutputFilenames' in config setting (default: false)
-                                        (default: false)
+  -N, --no-logo                                 Suppress logo printout
+  -cp, --context-prefix <value>                 String to be prefixed to all keys to search for additional context, which are passed along to the AI for context
+  -cs, --context-suffix <value>                 String to be suffixed to all keys to search for additional context, which are passed along to the AI for context
+  -L, --look-for-context-data                   If specified, ALT will pass any context data specified in the reference file to the AI provider for translation.
+At least one of --contextPrefix or --contextSuffix must be specified (default: false)
   -v, --verbose                                 Enables verbose spew (default: false)
   -d, --debug                                   Enables debug spew (default: false)
   -t, --trace                                   Enables trace spew (default: false)
-  --no-logo                             Suppress logo printout
-  --context-prefix <value>              String to be prefixed to all keys to search
-                                        for additional context, which are passed
-                                        along to the AI for context
-  --context-suffix <value>              String to be suffixed to all keys to search
-                                        for additional context, which are passed
-                                        along to the AI for context
-  --look-for-context-data               If specified, ALT will pass any context data
-                                        specified in the reference file to the AI
-                                        provider for translation.
-At least one of
-                                        --contextPrefix or --contextSuffix must be
-                                        specified (default: false)
+  --dev                                         Enable dev mode, which prints stack traces with errors (default: false)
+  -p, --provider <name>                         AI provider to use for translations (anthropic, openai); overrides any 'provider' config setting
   -h, --help                                    display help for command

-Commands:
-  translate

-Environment variables:
-  ANTHROPIC_API_KEY                     Your Anthropic API key
-  OPENAI_API_KEY                        Your OpenAI API key
-  GOOGLE_API_KEY                        Your Google Gemini API key
-  ALT_LANGUAGE                          POSIX locale used for display
+---
+> alt help list-models

+Usage: alt list-models [options]

+Options:
+  -p, --provider <name>  AI provider to use for translations (anthropic, openai);
+                         overrides any 'provider' config setting
+  -h, --help             display help for command
 ```

 ## Examples